zamp21/collabtrans/README.md

     # 5. Save the result
     workflow.save_as_xlsx(name="translated_notes.xlsx")
-    print("The XLSX file has been saved.")
+    print("xlsx file has been saved.")

-    # You can also export the binary data of the translated XLSX
+    # You can also export the translated xlsx as binary
     text_bytes = workflow.export_to_xlsx()